zhanglab/psamm/docs/tutorial/import_export.rst

     (psamm-env) $ cd E_coli_yaml/

-The directory contains the main ``model.yaml`` file as well as the included
+The directory contains the main ``model.yaml`` file as well as the other files that contain the model data:
-files:

 .. code-block:: shell

     (psamm-env) $ ls
     compounds.yaml
+    exchange.yaml
     limits.yaml
-    medium.yaml
     model.yaml
     reactions.yaml

 These files can be opened using any standard text editor.
-We highly recommend using an editor that includes syntax highlighting for the YAML language (we recommend the Atom_ editor which includes built-in support for YAML and is available for macOS, Linux and Windows).
-You can also use a command like ``less`` to quickly inspect the files:
+We highly recommend using an editor that includes syntax highlighting for the YAML language (one such editor is the Atom_ editor which includes built-in support for YAML and is available for macOS, Linux and Windows).
+You can also use commands like ``less`` and editors like ``vi`` or ``nano`` to quickly inspect and edit the files from the command line:

 .. _Atom: https://atom.io/